-Vaginal delivery stretches out your bladder and can cause nerve and muscle damage for a short time.
+Vaginal delivery stretches out your urethra and can cause nerve and muscle damage for a short time.
 That can make it hard to go to the bathroom even when you feel the urge.

 Try pouring water over your genitals while you're sitting on the toilet to lessen the sting from pee.

 You may also notice that you leak a little every time you cough or laugh.
 This should get better on its own.
 You can speed recovery with Kegel exercises.
-Try tightening your muscles for 5 seconds, 5 times in a row.
-Work up to 10 times in a row, until you're doing at least 3 sets of 10 reps daily.
+Try tightening your muscles for 5 seconds, five times in a row.
+Work up to 10 times in a row, until you're doing at least three sets of 10 reps daily.

 Breast Swelling and Soreness

 In the first 3-4 days after delivery, your breasts make colostrum, a nutrient-rich substance that helps boost your baby's immune system.
 After that, your breasts will swell as they fill up with milk.

 Nursing or pumping will ease the swelling and tenderness.
 Place cold washcloths on your breasts between feedings, too.

 If you're not breastfeeding, wear a firm, supportive bra.
 Avoid rubbing your breasts, which will just cause them to make more milk.

 Don't panic if your hair is thinning the first 3-4 months after you give birth.
 This comes from shifting hormone levels.
 When you were pregnant, high levels of hormones made your hair grow faster and fall out less.

 You may also see red or purple stretch marks on your belly and breasts.
 They won't go away completely, but they will eventually fade.